iamsammys/eCommConsole/README.md

 delete and update features for each of the models

 ## Note that u will have to restart the console after making a new instance.
-This is an issue i will fix in a later update
+This is an issue i will fix in a later update.
+And also the files are saved to a json file which is reloaded at the start of te app.